emmajanedrews/base-template/_posts/2017-11-02-new-housing-development-in-carlisle.md

 In fact, I am currently working on a residential subdivision off Meeting House Road in Carlisle to develop 18 single-family lots.
 These 18 lots will be available for construction in early 2018.

-If you have any questions or are interested in a new construction property, just give me a call at (717) 609-8265 or &nbsp;email me at AndrewK@HHandE.com.
+If you have any questions or are interested in a new construction property, just give me a call at (717) 609-8265 or  email me at AndrewK@HHandE.com.
 I would be happy to help you.